 Tor Browser is an open source browser, built on a stripped-down and modified Firefox browser, which accesses the Internet through the encrypted Tor network.
 Your web requests are relayed to several anonymous servers throughout the world, creating layers of anonymity which conceal personal, system, and geographic identity.
 It's available for Windows, macOS X, Linux, and Android.
-You can find out more and download it at www.torproject.org.
+You can find more and download it at www.torproject.org.

 DuckDuckGo Privacy Essentials

 An add-on for Firefox, Chrome, Safari, iOS, and Android.
 In addition to integrated DuckDuckGo private search, it provides enhanced tracking protection, allowing you to view who is tracking you, and selectively block them.
 Also, if an SSL-encrypted version of a website is available, but not offered by default, Privacy Essentials sends you to the encrypted site.
 All sites you visit are graded from A to F, letting you see at a glance how much your privacy is at risk.
 For a detailed description and links to all versions of the add-on, visit spreadprivacy.com/privacy-simplified.

 uBlock Origin is an open source browser add-on that offers content filtering options to help you control how your browsing is tracked.
 It's available for Firefox, Chromium (the open source version of Chrome), Edge, and Safari.
 For more information, including installation instructions, visit github.com/gorhill/uBlock.